albertbellonch/coati/README.md

-Okapi
+Coati
 ======

 Description
 -----------

-Okapi hides user-defined instance variables from being show when inspecting an instance of the class.
+Coati hides user-defined instance variables from being show when inspecting an instance of the class.

 Imagine you have a simple class like: